Uvira: Administrative history and divisions

-Uvira's administrative framework is rooted in its historical development since 1911, molded by its strategic role.
-Initially attached to the Stanley Falls District, Kivu was reorganized in 1900 into the Territory of Ruzizi-Kivu (Territoire de Ruzizi-Kivu), extending from the Kamanyola to the Kihimbi River, with Uvira as its administrative center.
+Uvira's administrative framework is rooted in its historical development since 1911, which is molded by its strategic role.
+Initially attached to the Stanley Falls District, Kivu was reorganized in 1900 into the Territory of Ruzizi-Kivu (Territoire de Ruzizi-Kivu), and it extended from the Kamanyola to the Kihimbi River, with Uvira as its administrative center.
 On 17 October 1900, a war council was established at Uvira, dividing the territory into two administrative zones: Rutshuru–Beni and Uvira.
 By 1904, the Uvira zone comprised six sectors: Uvira, Luvungi, Baraka, Kalembelembe, Bobandana, and Nyalukemba (modern Bukavu).

 A ministerial decree of 11 September 1911 redefined Kivu as a dependency of the Stanleyville District of Orientale Province.
 Uvira remained the administrative headquarters, but the territory was divided into three new sectors: Tanganyika (capital Uvira), Lake Edward (capital Beni), and Rutshuru.
 On 3 November 1913, Kivu was elevated to district rank within Orientale Province.
 At that time, the district comprised eight territories: Semliki (capital: Beni), "Kilofu" (capital: Masisi), Kivu (capital: Nyalukemba), Tanganyika (capital: Uvira), as well as Luofu, Rutshuru, Kwidjwi (Idjwi), and Kalembelembe.
 Before this, the decree of 2 May 1910 had consolidated Belgian control by formalizing the system of chefferies (chiefdoms).
 It created a dual judicial system, with one for the colonized and another for the colonizers.
 Chiefs and sub-chiefs retained authority only insofar as their rulings conformed to colonial regulations.
 While framed as preserving "customary law", the system turned chiefs into intermediaries of colonial power, responsible for tax collection, labor recruitment, and land redistribution.
 In practice, it created an institutional buffer between rulers and ruled.
 In 1914, the capital was transferred from Uvira to Rutshuru.

 Uvira's administrative structure was refined on 18 August 1928 with the establishment of Uvira Territory, organized into three chiefdoms: Bafuliru, Bavira, and Barundi (Ruzizi Plain).
 Ordinance-Law No. 21/91, issued on 25 February 1938, defined Uvira Territory's boundaries and administrative structure, which included three chiefdoms (Bafuliiru, Bavira, and the Ruzizi Plain), three urban centers (Uvira, Kiliba, and Sange), and three administrative posts (Makobola, Luvungi, and Mulenge).
 This administrative configuration remained unaltered by Order No. 67-221, issued on 3 May 1967.

 In recognition of its growing population and economic significance, a 2013 Prime Ministerial decree granted city status to Uvira.
 Leading up to the 2018 general elections, the government reaffirmed this designation.
 On 27 December 2018, President Joseph Kabila formalized Uvira's city status through a presidential decree, which was further strengthened by Decree No. 13/029 on 13 June 2019.
 This decree conferred city and municipal status to various agglomerations in South Kivu, making Uvira the province's second city after Bukavu.
 Kiza Muhato, a noted civil society figure, was appointed as mayor, with Kifara Kapenda Kiki serving as the deputy mayor.

 The city consists of three communes: